 Role and Responsibilities

-The fellowship offers advanced training and delivery in all service areas of the Counseling Center.
+The Fellowship offers supervised training and delivery in all service areas of the Counseling Center.
 As a trainee, the Fellow is expected to engage in clinical responsibilities consistent with the role of a psychologist practicing in a university counseling center.
-The Fellows responsibilities will include –
+The Fellows responsibilities will include:

-- Carrying a regular caseload of individual clients
+- Managing a regular caseload of individual clients

-- Facilitating or co-facilitating at least one group per semester
+- Facilitating or co-facilitating potentially one group per semester

 - Engaging in initial assessments and triage

-- Taking part in after-hours on-call duties and assisting with on-call coverage during University breaks
+- Engaging in after-hours on-call duties; assisting with on-call coverage during University breaks (as needed)

 Outreach and Consultation

-The Counseling Center strives to support the broader University community by providing psychoeducational and preventative programs and through consultation with staff and faculty members.
-The Fellow is expected to take part in outreach programs as follows –
+The Counseling Center strives to support the broader University community by providing psychoeducational and preventative outreach programs and through consultation with staff and faculty members.
+The Fellow is expected to take part in outreach programs as follows:

-- Participate as a Housing and Residence Life Liaison
+- Serve as a Counseling Center liaison for a Housing and Residence Life residential unit

-In addition, the Fellow will complete a consultation project that reflects an interest area for the fellow and serves a need for the Counseling Center.
-The project will be developed with and approved by the Training Coordinator (or by another member of the Training staff with final approval by the Training coordinator).
+In addition, the Fellow will complete a consultation project that reflects an interest area for the Fellow and serves a need for the Counseling Center.
+The project will be developed with and approved by the Training Coordinator or may be developed with another member of the Center Training staff with final approval by the Training coordinator.

-The Fellow is allowed two hours per week to study for the EPPP and other professional licensure exams as indicated.
-Opportunities to attend or present at professional conferences and workshops may be available depending on available staff members to provide supervision and work demands.
-The professional development stipend may be used for workshop or conference registration fees or travel expenses, books, or other professional development materials as authorized by the Training Coordinator or Administrators.
+Fellows are expected to fully participate in the Professional Development programs scheduled for the clinical staff.
+In addition, each Fellow is allowed two hours per week, during times when the Center is less busy, to study for licensure exams (EPPP, state exams, etc). and other professional licensure exams as indicated.
+Opportunities to attend or present at professional conferences and workshops may be available depending on available staff resources and the Fellows' work demands.
+The Professional Development stipend of $300 may be used for workshop or conference registration fees or travel expenses, books, or other professional development materials as authorized by the Training Coordinator or Center Administrators.